-People living on farms also have greater access to lethal means than people in the city, which is more likely to result in a fatality when a suicide attempt is made.
+People living on farms also have greater access to lethal means than people in the city, which increases the chance of a fatality when a suicide attempt is made.

 While diagnosable mental illness can be a factor in suicide, this is not always the case.
 Farming can be extremely difficult at times.
 After years of drought some farm families then face crop and stock losses due to floods, fires, market changes or insect attack.
 It can seem overwhelming.

-Suicide risk in farming families has also been linked to family breakdown, children leaving home, or anything that jeopardises farmers’ ability to continue farming (for example, a debilitating injury or illness or problems with farm transfer).
+Suicide risk in farming families has also been linked to family breakdown, children leaving home, or anything that jeopardises farmers’ ability to continue farming (for example, a debilitating injury or illness or problems with farm transfer and farm finances).
 An accumulation of these factors compounds suicide risk.

 Alcohol misuse is known to increase the risk of suicide.